DefectiveStudios/glasswrapper/README.md

 You shouldn't need to modify much, but you will definitely have to refactor the package name to match your own app's package name as specified in the Unity Player settings.
 You probably also want to modify the tutorial phrases in app/res/strings.xml to provide instructions to your game.

 Of course I'd like to avoid all of these things, and let you just drop the same .aar file into any Unity project and specify these changes externally.
-That would be my first priority on the roadmpa for this project.
+That would be my first priority on the roadmap for this project.